-EarthRanger is a specialized conservation software that collects information in real time from all of MEP’s assets including elephant collars, rangers, vehicles and cameras that MEP quickly analyzes and uses to react.
+EarthRanger is a specialized conservation software that collects information in real time from all of MEP’s assets including rangers, vehicles, cameras and Kenya Wildlife Service (KWS) and Wildlife Research and Training Institute (WRTI) elephant collars that we quickly analyze and use to react.

 “We’re tracking elephants, rangers, vehicles, helicopters and so on.
 Providing tools that can then grab the data in real time and visualize where everyone is.
 So, that gives us real-time insight.”
 Dr. Jake Wall, MEP Director of Research and Conservation

-Co-developed by MEP’s Director of Research and Conservation Dr. Jake Wall, Save the Elephants and Vulcan Inc., all of MEP’s data is stored in a secure cloud platform and readily accessible to visualize through the app, Google Earth or downloaded for further analysis within GIS software.
+Co-developed by MEP’s Director of Research and Conservation Dr. Jake Wall, Save the Elephants and Allen Institute for AI (AI2, formerly Vulcan Inc.), all of MEP’s data is stored in a secure cloud platform and readily accessible to visualize through the app, Google Earth or downloaded for further analysis within GIS software.
 MEP’s EarthRanger software is also being used in collaboration with other organizations that share a similar mission and by using a common platform, it promotes collaborations with other research groups to find solutions that benefit the GME.

 “Using EarthRanger as our primary data collection and storage tool will help us toward our long-term goal of protecting elephants and their environment and will promote research, collaborations with other organizations and data-driven conservation.”
 Dr. Jake Wall

-“We are putting collars on these elephants so we know where the elephant is, because it’s overlaid onto Google Earth.
+“We are putting collars on these elephants with KWS and WRTI so we know where the elephant is, because it’s overlaid onto Google Earth.
 The collars also have built-in software that if they stop we get immobility alerts.”
 Marc Goss, CEO, Mara Elephant Project

 All managers and officers at MEP are equipped with iPhones and the Save The Elephants Tracking App for iOS – a specialized and secure platform for visualizing real time elephant movement within EarthRanger.